yasuomaidana/Self-Driving-Cars/Motion Planning for Self-Driving Cars/Dynamic Object Interactions/Motion Prediction.md

 # Motion Prediction

-Motion prediction of the dynamic object's attempts t* estimate the future position, heading and velocity Important as it allows:
+Motion prediction of the dynamic object's attempts to estimate the future position, heading and velocity Important as it allows:

-* Planning a set of maneuvers t* correctly interact with dynamic objects
+* Planning a set of maneuvers to correctly interact with dynamic objects
 * Avoid collisions on a planned trajectory

 ## Requirements for Motion Prediction Models